 Lent and Easter

-From February 26 to April 9, we will enter into a special time of the liturgical year known as Lent.
-In other words, from Ash Wednesday to the day before Easter Sunday, we will be invited to devote ourselves to seek the Lord in prayer (especially by reading Scriptures), service (especially through almsgiving), and sacrifice (especially fasting).
+Every year in early spring, we enter into a special time of the liturgical year known as Lent.
+In other words, from Ash Wednesday to the day before Easter Sunday; we will be invited to devote ourselves to seek the Lord in prayer (especially by reading Scriptures), service (especially through almsgiving), and sacrifice (especially fasting).

-In the past, the office of Mission and Ministry has endeavored to mark this Holy Season with various activities.
-This year I have invited high-level administration, faculty and staff, and students to help us link our Catholic identity and the celebration of this Holy Season with our own identity as the University of the Incarnate Word.
+The office of Mission and Ministry has endeavored to mark this Holy Season with various activities.
+Previously, I invited high-level administration, faculty and staff, and students to help us link our Catholic identity and the celebration of this Holy Season with our own identity as the University of the Incarnate Word.
+And they responded with personal reflections on various Scripture readings that constitute a veritable treasure of reflections on how the Word transforms our world, both here at UIW and beyond.
+Indeed, they merit our examining them once again.

-Finally, some of our faculty and students will invite us to learn how their specific religious traditions understand and promote peace and reconciliation through short, written reflections, which will be published in The Word Today.
-The overall purpose of these activities will be to promote inclusion, to engage in ecumenical and inter-religious dialogue, and to refine and deepen our understanding and commitment of our Catholic tradition to further peace and reconciliation.
+The participating administrators, faculty, and students invited us to learn how their specific religious traditions understand and promote peace and reconciliation.
+Through the use of short, written reflections promoting inclusion, they engaged us in ecumenical and inter-religious dialogue, and refined and deepened our understanding and commitment to our Catholic tradition to further peace and reconciliation.

-It is my sincere hope and prayer that these Lenten exercises allow our entire university community to grow in knowledge and in wisdom with regards to our Catholic identity and the ways in which we can make the Word change our entire world.
+It is my sincere hope and prayer that all our Lenten observances allow our entire university community to grow in knowledge and in wisdom with regard to our Catholic identity and the ways in which we can make the Word change our entire world.

 For more information, please do not hesitate to contact us: